alsuren/mijia-homie/doc/presentation/slides.md

   - Mostly Async.
   - Talks directly to bluetooth stack over a socket.
-  - Tried switching to this but gave up.
+  - Tried switching to this (but gave up after a bunch of thread-panics).

 - `dbus-rs`
-  - Async or Blocking (depending on which interface you use)
+  - Async or Blocking (depending on which interface you use).
-  - Generates code from introspection on the Raspberry Pi
+  - Generates code from introspection on the Raspberry Pi.
   - Single-threaded in places (but that's okay).

 ---